 - 1. Rules of racing must be followed as per Section 8.1-8.11 with the exception that the team can choose their desired UKFL© jump height. - 2.
-Whenever possible, dogs shall race dogs of similar speeds. - 3.
+Dogs will be entered into divisions using times taken from the singles league list.
+Declared times are only permitted when the dog does not already have a time on the league list. - 3.
 Each dog will be given two races with four heats to set their best possible time. - 4.
 Dogs will be ranked by fastest time. - 5.
-The start time of the handler will be included in the dog's time. - 6.In the event of a dog pulling from the race the competing singles team may supply an additional dog to race against. - 7.
-The additional dog's times will not be recorded, no titles awarded, no false starts re-run. - 8.
-Faults will not be re-run and will result in a "No Time" (NT) with no recorded time. - 9.
-The heat is not awarded a Win, Loss or Tie, only the time is recorded on the timesheet. - 10.
-The fastest time of the dog for that Event will be recorded by UKFL© and will be available via the UKFL© website.
+The start time of the handler will be included in the dog's time. - 6.
+Single dogs cannot be changed on the timesheet after the event host has taken the league list and declared times have been submitted.

+- 7. In the event of a dog pulling from the race the competing singles team may supply an additional dog to race against.
+This dog can be from any team but it is the responsibility of the competing team to source a dog. - 8.
+The additional dog will be entered as a tag dog on the timesheet, the dog can gain points for any clean run but the dogs time will not be recorded on the league list. - 9.
+Faults will result in a "No Time" (NT) with no recorded time. - 10.
+The heat is not awarded a Win, Loss or Tie, only the time is recorded on the timesheet. - 11.
+The fastest time of the dog for that Event will be recorded by UKFL© and will be available via the UKFL© website. - 12.
+If a dog is deemed not race ready by the Level 3 Judge, at the Judge's discretion they will be asked to stop racing. - 13.
+Breakout rules will apply to singles as per rule 8.11(G) - 14.
+If a dog is having to be held back then this dog is automatically converted to NFC, they will lose any record time and points - 15.
+League/Little League singles will run a format of 2 races 4 heats